 Also visible in this signal are many short pulses.
 After examining the wiring diagram, these turn out to be pulses to drive the rev counter.
 An extra measurement showed that the frequency of the pulses is related to the rpm of the engine.
 These pulses are too short to deactivate the relay.

 The increases in the ground signal indicated that this could be a grounding issue.
 When a ground connection fails, the voltage loss over the ground connection becomes too high, causing signal levels from various sensors becoming too high.
 One of these sensors can be the throttle position sensor.
 Its signal was measured and showed a problem, see figure 4.

 The signal is very noisy and it is constantly too high.
 The "fully closed" voltage for this sensor signal is 0.5 V, while in this measurement it is continuously higher than 1 V.

 As mentioned before, a bad ground connection can increase sensor output levels.
 The ground connection of the throttle position sensor was then measured against the battery ground, see figure 5.

 The ground signal for the throttle position sensor shows the same noise and is too high, clearly indicating a bad ground connection.
 All ground terminals were checked and one ground terminal on the engine turned out to be the culprit.
 The connection was cleaned and firmly connected.
 This solved the problem and the engine was now running fine again.

 The engine failures were probably caused by the ECM stopping due to failing power.
 Short intermittent power failures are hard to find when the right tools are not available.
 A voltmeter or multimeter will not show the short glitches or the noise, because it is far too slow for that.
-A proper automotive diagnostic oscilloscope like the Automotive scope ATS5004D does show the short power interruptions and the noise on the signal.
+A proper automotive diagnostic oscilloscope like the Automotive Test Scope ATS5004D does show the short power interruptions and the noise on the signal.